-A summary of detections as well as maximum and minimum reported concentrations for selected results for untreated groundwater samples collected from the Corozal well are included in Table C2.
+A summary of detections as well as maximum and minimum reported concentrations for selected results for untreated groundwater samples collected from November 2010 through April 2012 are included in Table C2.
 Only chemicals with at least one detection are included in Table C2.
 Table C3 provides additional descriptive statistics, including the mean and 95% confidence levels on the mean, for trichloroethylene (TCE) and perchloroethylene (PCE).
 Note that PCE is the primary contaminant of concern in this PHA.